-First, MPO staff will rank the arterial segments using available CMP data, such as traffic volumes, crashes, speeds, bus crowding and/or sechedule adherence, traffic signal coordination, and pedestrian/bicycle needs.
-The arterial segments selected for study will be ones that could benefit from improvements related to sidewalks and crosswalks, access management, traffic control and operations (including traffic signal upgrades and coordination), and pavement rehabilitation.
-In addition, the arterial segments selected for this study will need to have the support for and interest of the communities through which they pass; they have to be committed to implementing the recommendations of the study.
+First, MPO staff will rank the arterial segments using available CMP data, such as traffic volumes, crashes, speeds, bus crowding and/or schedule adherence, traffic signal coordination, and pedestrian and bicycle needs.
+The arterial segment selected for study will be one that could benefit from improvements related to sidewalks and crosswalks, access management, traffic control and operations (including traffic signal upgrades and coordination), and pavement rehabilitation.
+In addition, the arterial segments selected for this study will need to have the support and interest of the communities through which they pass; the communities have to be committed to implementing the recommendations of the study.

-Based on the ranks of the arterial segments and support/interest from the communities to implement the study's recommendations, MPO staff will select two or three arterial segments from the list above for this study.
-Both the list of segments from the LRTP and UPWP, and the staff recommendations of two or three segments for the study, will be presented to the MPO for discussion.
-For each arterial segment selected for this study, MPO staff, working in conjunction with agency and municipal officials, will identify problem locations (subsegments) within the arterial segment where this study should focus on developing multimodal transportation improvements.
+Based on the rankings of the arterial segments and support and interest of the communities to implement the study's recommendations, MPO staff will select one arterial segment from the list above for this study.
+Both the list of segments from the LRTP and the staff recommendation for the segment to study will be presented to the MPO for discussion.
+For the arterial segment selected for this study, MPO staff, working in conjunction with agency and municipal officials, will identify problem locations (subsegments) within the arterial segment where this study should focus on developing multimodal transportation improvements.

-To this end, staff will identify safety and mobility problems facing pedestrians, bicyclists, motorists, and transit users as well as transit service deficiencies and connectivity problems.
+To this end, staff will identify safety and mobility problems facing pedestrians, bicyclists, motorists, and transit users, as well as transit service deficiencies and connectivity problems.
 Staff will also identify truck traffic issues, such as crash locations with unusually high truck involvement, possible turning-radius issues at intersections along the corridor, heavy truck volumes adding to congestion along the corridor, and points of truck conflicts with cars and pedestrians.
 In addition, MPO staff will review the Highway Division's and MPO's TIP project information databases and contact the municipalities to identify projects and studies that have already been planned or conducted for each arterial segment selected for study.
-This information will guide the selection of problem locations within each arterial segment that the study should focus on to develop improvements and how previous recommendations will be incorporated into this study.
+This information will guide the selection of problem locations within the selected arterial segment that the study should focus on to develop improvements and how previous recommendations will be incorporated into this study.